-Derivative 9 Months s Ended 12 Months Ended Liabilities Sep.
-30 , 2016 Dec.
-31, 2015 Notes Derivative Liabilities DERIVATIV In connectio ebt or equity DERIVATIVE LIABILITIES In connection with the sale of debt or equity instruments, warrants to p circumstance classified as equity.
-Addinstruments instruments, which in cert the Compar urchase its co s, these op derivative li ditionally, may contain such as ember ain circumsta ay may second on the second of ell options or ock.
-In certain warrants are rather than as or equity ed derivative vative features be required to instruments, the Company may sell options or warrants to purchase our common stock.
+Derivative 6 Months Ended 12 Months Ended

+Liabilities Jun.
+30, 2016 Dec.
+31, 2015

+Notes

+Derivative Liabilities DERIVATIVE LIABILITIES DERIVATIVE LIABILITIES

+Liabilities circumstances, these options or warrants are classified as derivative liabilities, rather than as equity.
+Additionally, the debt or equity instruments may contain embedded derivative instruments, such as embedded derivative features which in certain circumstances may be required to be bifurcated from the associated host instrument and accounted for separately as a derivative instrument liability.
+The Company's derivative instrument liabilities are re-valued at the end of each reporting period, with changes in the fair value of the derivative liability recorded as charges or credits to income in the period in which the changes occur.
+For options, warrants and bifurcated embedded derivative features that are accounted for as derivative instrument liabilities, the Company estimates fair value using either quoted market prices of financial instruments with similar characteristics or other valuation techniques.
+The valuation techniques require assumptions related to the remaining term of the instruments and risk-free rates of return, our current common stock price and expected dividend yield, and the expected volatility of our common stock price over the life of the option. equity instruments, the Company may sell options or warrants to purchase our common stock.
 In certain circumstances, these options or warrants may be classified as derivative liabilities, rather than as equity.
-Additionally, the debt or equity instruments may contain embedded derivative instruments, such as embedded derivative features which in certain and account instrument lia ed for sepa ability. rately as a derivative circumstances may be required to be bifurcated from the associated host instrument and accounted for separately as a derivative instrument liability. are re-valued with changes liability reco- in the period options, wa derivative fe derivative in estimates fai prices of f characteristic valuation tec to the remain free rates of price and e expected vol over the life of at the end of a in the fair rded as charg d in which rrants and eatures that astrument lia r value usin inancial ins s or other va hniques requing term of t return, our expected div atility of ou of the option. ve liabilities otes/warrants ins are as foll we instrument liabilities of each reporting period, value of the derivative ges or credits to income the changes occur.
-For bifurcated embedded are accounted for as abilities, the Company og either quoted market struments with similar aluation techniques.
-The aire assumptions related the instruments and risk- current common stock vidend yield, and the ar common stock price The Company's derivative instrument liabilities are re-valued at the end of each reporting period, with changes in the fair value of the derivative liability recorded as charges or credits to income in the period in which the changes occur.
+Additionally, the debt or equity instruments may contain embedded derivative instruments, such as embedded derivative features which in certain circumstances may be required to be bifurcated from the associated host instrument and accounted for separately as a derivative instrument liability.
+The Company's derivative instrument liabilities are re-valued at the end of each reporting period, with changes in the fair value of the derivative liability recorded as charges or credits to income in the period in which the changes occur.
 For options, warrants and bifurcated embedded derivative features that are accounted for as derivative instrument liabilities, the Company estimates fair value using either quoted market prices of financial instruments with similar characteristics or other valuation techniques.
-The valuation techniques require assumptions related to the remaining term of the instruments and risk- free rates of return, our current common stock price and expected dividend yield, and the expected volatility of our common stock price over the life of the option.
-Derivative Convertible notes Broker warrants Total convertible promissory notes and related issuance of broker warrants are as follows: liabilities as at December 31, 2015 \$ 480,952 \$ 80,268 \$ 561,220 Derivative fair value at issuance 882,945 - 882,945 Derivative fair value at issuance Transferred to equity upon conversion of Change in fair value of derivatives during the notes (Notes (1,538,934) - (1,538,934) Derivative liabilities as at December 31, 20
+The valuation techniques require assumptions related to the remaining term of the instruments and risk-free rates of return, our current common stock price and expected dividend yield, and the expected volatility of our common stock price over the life of the option.

+Convertible Broker Total

+notes warrants

+\$ \$ \$

+Derivative

+liabilities as at ļ

+December 31, 2015 480,952 80,268 561,220

+Derivative fair

+value at issuance 74,855 - 74,855

+Change in fair value

+of derivatives 591,044 27,915 618,959

+Derivative

+liabilities as at

+March 31, 2016 1,146,851 108,183 1,255,034

+Derivative fair

+value at issuance 236,444 - 236,444

+Change in fair value

+of derivatives 145,266 (21,998) 123,268

+Derivative

+liabilities as at

+June 30, 2016 1,528,561 86,185 1,614,746